 Pursuant to Sections 775.21, 943.0435, and 944.607, Florida Statutes requiring notification to institutions of higher education if a sexual predator or sexual offender is enrolled, or carrying on a vocation at an institution of higher education in this state, the Florida Department of Corrections will notify such institution.

-Information regarding such offenders attending Chipola College may be accessed online via the Florida Department of Law Enforcement website at http://www3.fdle.state.fl.us/index.asp.
+Information regarding such offenders attending Chipola College may be accessed online via the Florida Department of Law Enforcement website at http://offender.fdle.state.fl.us or by phone at 1-888-357-7332.
+For TTY Accessibility: 1-877-414-7234.